 It all starts in August

-At the beginning of August, KCC starts to attend to applications in each regional queue for the upcoming DV program which begins in October.
-By then, interview scheduling concerns only the lowest case numbers in each region, as they are the ones always interviewed at the beginning of the program .
+At the beginning of August, KCC start to attend to applications in each regional queue for the upcoming DV program which begins in October.
+By then, interview scheduling concerns only the lowest case numbers in each region (the lowest case numbers are the ones interviewed in October, at the beginning of the program year).

-Because of that, selectees (from the results published in May) with the lowest case numbers within their region must fill out and submit their online DS-260 Application AND scan and send in their required documents to KCC before July ends, in order to be attended to in August and scheduled for interview in October.
+Because of that, selectees (from the results published in May) with the lowest case numbers within their region must fill out and submit their online DS-260 Application AND scan and send in their required documents to KCC before July ends, in order for their case to be processed in August and scheduled for interview in October.

-At about the same time, the State Department publishes the cut-off to apply in October for each region, in the September Visa Bulletin.
-The release of the September VB is immediately followed by the sending out of notification letters for October interviews to those applicants whose required documents have been received and who fall BELOW the October cut-off published for their region.
+At about the same time (in August), the State Department publishes in the September Visa Bulletin the cut-off to apply in October for each region.
+The release of the September VB (done in August) is immediately followed by the sending out of notification letters for October interviews to those applicants who (1) properly filled out and submitted the DS-260, (2) whose required documents have been properly sent in and processed, and (3) whose case numbers fall BELOW the October cut-off published for their region.

 An Example, for Better Understanding

-As it relates to scheduling October interviews for that region, KCC would begin with Case Number 26 (not 15), followed by Number 45, then Numbers 100, 133, 138, 149, 175, 186 and finally 198 (the October cut-off being set at 200).
+As it relates to October interviews for that region, KCC will only schedule the cases who have met ALL three conditions listed above, beginning with Case Number 26 (not 15), followed by Number 45, then Numbers 100, 133, 138, 149, 175, 186 and finally 198 (the October cut-off being set at 200).
 Scheduling of October interviews comes to an end by the end of August.

 Cut-off numbers increase as the fiscal year progresses

-The process of cut-off numbers being revised upward to include higher case numbers than those attended to the month before goes on month after month, resulting in cases in all regions being consecutively spread out throughout the fiscal year.
+The process of cut-off numbers being revised upward to include higher case numbers than those attended to the month before goes on month after month, resulting in cases in all regions being spread out and consecutively attended to throughout the fiscal year.

 The lower the case number, the better.

-Having a low case numbers is an advantage to the applicant.
-For every time a previously skipped selectee case number lower than those being attended to eventually meets the two prerequisites, KCC would attend to that case before others with higher case numbers who had met the requirement much earlier.
+Having a low case number is an advantage to the applicant.
+As the program year goes on, every time a selectee with a low case number who was previously skipped (for not meeting the conditions) eventually meets the first two prerequisites, KCC ‘stop’ and attend to their case before continuing with the queue.

 Back to our example.
 Let’s say, while KCC are working on September cases, Case Number 91 then submits their DS-260 and sends in their required documents; and Case Number 162’s required documents come in.
-KKC would “return” and attend to Cases 91 and 162 before continuing with cases in the 200s.
+KKC would “return” and attend to Cases 91 and 162 (alongside cases 200, 202, 209, etc.), to the disadvantage of cases toward the end of the queue.
+Remember, the more the cases/applicants who receive a Diversity visa before you, the lesser the number of Diversity visas remaining available for you.

 The higher the case number, the riskier.

 That is the downside of having a very high case number in your region.
-Every previously skipped case that later meets the requirements is attended to, thereby reducing the chances of high case numbers (toward the end of the queue) being attended to later in the fiscal year.
+Every previously skipped case that later meets the requirements is prioritized, thereby reducing the chances for cases with very high case numbers to be attended to.

-Many expect those who meet up with both conditions early enough to be “rewarded” with early service, while “late-comers” are penalized.
+Many think that those who meet up with the first two conditions early enough are “rewarded” with early service, while “late-comers” are penalized.
 But it doesn’t work that way.
+Lower case numbers who meet the conditions are always prioritized over higher ones.

 The process never ends